 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 Game Over Man: If you foolishly enter D'ni without the green page, leaving you both without any hope of exit.
-This actually causes Atrus to shout "fool" at you before turning away in disgust.
+This actually causes Atrus to shout "Oh, you FOOL!" before turning away in disgust.
 (If you instead choose to free Sirrus and Achenar, they will gloat before trapping you in their respective books.)

 Properly Paranoid: At the beginning of Exile, Catherine complains about Atrus' obsession with security.
 As it shortly turns out, his efforts are both entirely justified and woefully inadequate.
 (He thinks someone's been breaking in, which is true, but what he doesn't know is that it's not someone in Tomahna, it's someone in a completely different Age who happens to have a Linking Book to Tomahna that gets them right past his locks.)